henkjannl/RoomThermostat/README.md

 * At all times, a **higher or lower temperature** can be manually selected.
 When the next programmed timeslot arrives, the temperature switches back to the program.

 The thermostat can be controlled by three touchbuttons on the device or via Telegram.
 In Telegram, an inline keyboard is used which changes based on the context.
 This way, the user experience is similar to controlling the device via the hardware.
-A list of all Telegram users is kept and each user can be in a different menu without receiving updates from other users.
+The menu status of each Telegram user is kept in memory, so all users can communicate with the thermostat independently.

 ## Main menu in Telegram